 Name of Business:

 Address of Business:

-Type of Business (Check One): Corporation ☐ Partnership

-Sole Proprietorship □ Other
+Type of Business (Check One): Corporation Partnership Sole Proprietorship Other

 Business Activity:

-contractors MUST complete a nd s /ing submit this certification of \$200,000 or more in CDBG DCA, its recipients, sub-recipients, or of prior compliance prior to award of assistance.
-Please check the appropriate
+All firms and individuals intending to do business with DCA, its recipients, sub-recipients, or contractors MUST complete and submit this certification of prior compliance prior to award of any contract for a project involving \$200,000 or more in CDBG assistance.
+Please check the appropriate line box below and sign and date the form.

-Regulations, when triggered by new hiring equired by the recipient, sub-recipient or

-i.
-Certifying as a Section 3 Business Concern because at least 51 percent of the business is owned and controlled by low- or very low-income persons; ii.
-Certifying as a Section 3 Business Concern because over 75 percent of the labor hours performed for the business over the prior three-month period are performed by Section

-owned and cont in Section 8-assi rolle sted ed by current public housing housing use at least 51 percent of the business is gresidents or residents who currently live asible" with Section 3 Residents or Section
+I am certifying that I have complied with the HUD Section 3 Regulations, when triggered by new hiring or contracting opportunities, in my past contracts when required by the recipient, sub-recipient or contractor by either: Certifying as a Section 3 Business Concern because at least 51 percent of the business is owned and controlled by low- or very low-income persons; Certifying as a Section 3 Business Concern because over 75 percent of the labor hours performed for the business over the prior six-month period are performed by Section 3 workers; Certifying as a Section 3 Business Concern because at least 51 percent of the business is owned and controlled by current public housing residents or residents who currently live in Section 8-assisted housing; Hiring or contracting to the "greatest extent feasible" with Section 3 Residents or Section 3 Businesses.

 Check this box

-2. I have never done any HUD fund ed contracting.
+2. I have never done any HUD funded contracting.
 Check this box

-ere w ree years but the regulation was not ontract(s) and/or I did not do any new
+3. I completed HUD Section 3 covered contracts in the past three years but the regulation was not triggered because either there were no new hires on the contract(s) and/or I did not do any new contracting or subcontracting.

 Check this box

-Signaturo

 Signature: Print Name:

-Title: